Stocks Finish Friday’s Session in Positive Territory

 Last Updated 10:00AM EST

-Similar movements can be seen with the Two-Year yield, which is now at 3%, equating to a decline of 2.3 basis points from yesterday’s close.
-Nevertheless, the spread between the 10-Year and Two-Year U.S. Treasury yields remains narrow, as it currently sits at 7.4 basis points.
+Opposite movements can be seen with the Two-Year yield, which is now at 3.16%.
+This means that the spread between the 10-Year and Two-Year U.S. Treasury yields is still negative, as it currently sits at -20 basis points.